Are you aware of the most common heavy metals that can ruin your health?

 Serious cases of cadmium exposure can cause significant kidney and liver damage.
-Cadmium is eliminated slowly from the body, a process which might take years.
+Cadmium is eliminated slowly from the body, which might take years.

 Cadmium treatment and prevention options

-There are several ways one can limit his exposure to cadmium.
+There are several ways one can limit exposure to cadmium.
 These include:

-· Give up smoking and don't be exposed to second-hand smoking
+· Give up smoking and won't be exposed to second-hand smoking

 · Eat a diet containing sufficient amounts of iron